-Liberia, a colony founded in 1822 by an American philanthropic society to welcome freed slaves and spread Christianity across the African continent, became a state in the full sense of the term in 1847.
-After facing great hardship, the settlers established a system that was so unfair to the indigenous people that they were accused of practicing slavery and forced labor.
-The country had to resign itself to hosting an international inquiry under the League of Nations in 1930 in order to establish the facts.
-The arrival of American forces as a result of the Second World War allowed Liberia to recover from this disastrous episode.
-The post-war period brought stability and growth, albeit in a regime that remained autocratic and devoid of redistribution.
-In 1980 a military coup led by Sergeant Doe overthrew the government of colonial descendants.
-Despite being supported by the United States the new power drifted towards despotism and ethnic discrimination in the management of its affairs.
+Liberia, a colony created in 1822 by an American philanthropic society with the objective of welcoming freed slaves and spreading Christianity on the African continent, became a state in the full sense of the term in 1847.
+The settlers, after having been confronted to great difficulty, established a system that was iniquitous towards the natives to the point of being accused of practicing slavery and forced labor.
+The country had to resolve to host an international fact-finding mission under the aegis of the League of Nations in 1930.
+The arrival of American forces as a result of World War II allowed Liberia to surpass this disastrous episode.
+The post-war period brought stability and growth, but in a regime that remained autocratic and without redistribution.
+In 1980, a coup led by Sergeant Doe overthrew the government of the descendants of the settlers.
+The new power, although supported by the United States, drifted towards despotism and ethnic management of affairs.
 In 1989, a second coup, led by Charles Taylor, sought to overthrow Doe.
-The catastrophic civil wars that followed swept neighboring Sierra Leone into turmoil.
-The violence and cruelty of the fighting astounded western media.
-In 2003, when a fragile peace was finally established by the United Nations, the government and the country had to be rebuilt.
+The terrible civil wars which ensued brought neighboring Sierra Leone into turmoil.
+The violence and cruelty of the fighting stunned the Western media.
+In 2003, when a precarious peace could finally be established by the United Nations, the state and the country were to be rebuilt.

-After a successful democratic transition and the beginnings of an economic recovery under Mrs Sirleaf’s two presidential terms, Liberia underwent another dramatic episode with the devastating Ebola epidemic in 2017.
-Former footballer George Weah won the presidential elections at the end of the same year and took office in January 2018.
+After a successful democratic transition and the start of economic recovery under Ms. Sirleaf’s two presidential terms, Liberia experienced another dramatic episode with the devastating Ebola epidemic in 2017.
+Former footballer George Weah won the presidential elections at the end of that same year and took office in January 2018.

-This book fills a gap in the realm of history books in French about a country, that despite its exceptional past remains largely unknown in the francophone world.
+This book fills a gap in the bibliography in French where no history book appeared on this country with an exceptional past but largely unknown in the French-speaking world.

 Liberia